jayaemekar/systemdesign/docs/DesigningTwitter.md

   </kbd>
 </p>

-We would need 31 bits to store this number.
-Since on average we are expecting 1150 new tweets per second, we can allocate 17 bits to store auto incremented sequence; this will make our TweetID 48 bits long.
-So, every second we can store (2^17 => 130K) new tweets.
-We can reset our auto incrementing sequence every second.
-For fault tolerance and better performance, we can have two database servers to generate auto-incrementing keys for us, one generating even numbered keys and the other generating odd numbered keys.
+This number would require 31 bits to store.
+We can devote 17 bits to keep auto incremented sequence because we predict 1150 new tweets every second on average; this will make our TweetID 48 bits long.
+So we can store (217 => 130K) fresh tweets every second.
+Every second, we can reset our auto incrementing sequence.

+We can have two database servers generate auto-incrementing keys for us, one generating even numbered keys and the other generating odd numbered keys, for fault tolerance and improved performance.
-If we assume our current epoch seconds are “1483228800,” our TweetID will look like this:
+Our TweetID will look like this if we assume our current epoch seconds are "1483228800."

 - 1483228800 000001
 - 1483228800 000002